 Do More Business

 Ultimately, having a pet screening policy helps you do more business.
-While you might initially shy away from letting non-assistance animals in your property, many possible residents search for single-family-homes to rent instead of apartments based on owning a pet.
-You can also make additional money if you choose to charge pet rent the resident has to pay every month.
+While you might initially shy away from letting non-assistance animals in your property, many possible residents search for single-family homes to rent instead of apartments based on owning a pet.
+You can also make additional money if you choose to charge pet rent, which the resident has to pay every month.

 When you rely on Real Property Management Fairmate for your property management services, we do more than just respond to repair calls.
 We assist landlords and investment homeowners alike to put responsible, compatible residents in your rental property and to ensure that all possible liabilities such as pets are properly screened so that the rental experience is a good one for both you and your residents.

-Start realizing the benefits of having a pet screening process and contact us online or call us at 626-691-9749 today!
+To start realizing the benefits of a pet screening process, contact us online or call us at 626-691-9749 today!

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.